7 best TED talks for productivity

 Exam season wearing you out?
 Motivational TED talks are the perfect way to inspire you and get you back on the productivity track.

-TED talks cover everything.
+They cover just about everything.
 Amazing new scientific breakthroughs?
 Check.
 A 15-year-old entrepreneur's lecture on starting a business and realising the only thing you've achieved today is two pages of hand-written notes that you can't read or even remember writing?
 Check.

 From Amy Cuddy's infamous power pose to Andy Puddicombe's advice on doing nothing, most of these motivational talks take less than 10 minutes to watch, making them ideal for study breaks.